danseely/muddybot/README.md

 # MuddyBot

 A simple web page to determine if it will be muddy 3 days from now.
+Based on [the Symfony PHP framework](https://symfony.com).

 ## Get up & running